 In 2010 he was promoted to the rank of Lieutenant where he supervised a Patrol Platoon.
 He was promoted to Captain in 2011.
 He oversaw the Special Operations Component, which includes The Bicycle and Substations Unit, Tactical and Gang Unit, the Burglary Enforcement and Reduction Unit, and the Humane Unit.
 He subsequently oversaw the Patrol Division from 2013 to 2016.

 He is currently the Captain of the Community Services Component.
-The Component includes Community Involvement, Emergency Management, Youth Liaison Unit, Records Unit, and Fleet and Facilities Unit.
+The Component includes Community Involvement, Training Unit, Youth Liaison Unit, and Records Unit.
 Captain Soberon was a member of the Special Weapons and Tactics Team from 1996 through 2012, serving in various positions, including Team Leader.

 Captain Soberon graduated from the University of Miami with a Bachelor of Business Administration Degree in Business Management.
 He attended Class #250 of the Federal Bureau of Investigation National Academy.
 He served in the U.S. Army for 6 years and was deployed to Desert Storm in 1991.
 He separated from the U.S. Army holding the rank of Captain.